YonicDev/mpdr/README.md

 * **White** (Ice Beam only)
 * **Red** (Plasma Beam only)

 > **NOTE:** Doors from Pirate Frigate, Impact Crater, and reactor doors from the Crashed Frigate will not be randomized.
-Currently, vertical doors (placed on the ground or the ceiling), and doors from the Crashed Frigate's ventilation system can't be randomized either.
+Currently, doors placed on the ground or the ceiling can't be randomized either.

 The amount of doors of any given color can be adjusted with **door weights**.
 These adjust the chance of any door to be that particular color, and are given in percentages, grouped by areas (Tallon Overworld, Chozo Ruins, Magmoor Caverns, Phendrana Drifts and Phazon Mines).

+Doors can also be excluded from the randomization process, having the same color as they do in the original game.

 You can save your configuration with JSON presets.